Nursing

 The San Diego City College Nursing Education Program is approved by:

-The California Board of Registered Nursing (BRN) and by the Accreditation Commission for Education in Nursing (ACEN)
+The California Board of Registered Nursing (BRN) and the Accreditation Commission for Education in Nursing (ACEN)

-Mission: The San Diego City College Nursing Education Program supports the mission and and values of San Diego City College and provides excellence in education leading to an Associate of Science Degree in Nursing (ADN) in an effort to meet the healthcare needs of the region.
+Mission: The San Diego City College Nursing Education Program supports the mission and values of San Diego City College, providing excellence in education that leads to an Associate of Science Degree in Nursing (ADN) and contributes to meeting the region's healthcare needs.

-Vision: The San Diego City College Nursing Education Department is committed to advancing the art and science of nursing by challenging a diverse population to develop sound clinical judgment, leadership, and life-long learning for employment in a dynamic healthcare environment.
+Vision: The San Diego City College Nursing Education Department is committed to advancing the art and science of nursing by challenging a diverse population to develop sound clinical judgment, leadership skills, and lifelong learning for employment in a dynamic healthcare environment.

-LVN who wish to do the 30 unit option must read this packet and forms carefully, and make an appointment with the Associate Dean of Nursing before applying.
-LVN-RN 30 Unit Option-Non Degree Packet
+LVNs who wish to pursue the 30-unit option must carefully read this packet, including the accompanying forms, and then schedule an appointment with the Associate Dean of Nursing before submitting their application.
+LVN-RN 30 Unit Option-Non-Degree Packet

-Please email citynursing@sdccd.edu for an appointment with the student success advisor before meeting with the Associate Dean of Nursing.
+Please email [email protected] to schedule an appointment with the Student Success Advisor before meeting with the Associate Dean of Nursing.

 Challenge /Advanced Placement for Military Personnel, see the Nursing Student Handbook